CenturyLinkCloud/PublicKB/General/manually-expanding-file-system-on-linux-machines.md

 <p><strong>Preface:</strong>
 </p>
-<p>Unlike with Windows machines, expanding a drive on Linux machines may not be the exact same process every time.&nbsp; There are many different ways a file system can be setup on a Linux machine and attempting to use the wrong method to expand a file system
+<p>Unlike with Windows machines, expanding a drive on Linux machines may not be the exact same process every time.
+There are many different ways a file system can be setup on a Linux machine and attempting to use the wrong method to expand a file system
   could potentially result in COMPLETE DATA LOSS.
-Blindly following instructions to expand a drive without understanding what you are doing can be extremely dangerous, so please take every possible precaution and if you have any doubts do not proceed any further.&nbsp; <strong>This should not be looked at as a step by step guide but rather as just providing the necessary information to accomplish this task</strong>.&nbsp; Historically our Linux templates have been configured in 1 of 2 ways, standard partitioning and partition-less.&nbsp; This KB will only focus on those 2 scenarios and not cover things like LVM or any other custom partitioning that a customer may have implemented.</p>
+Blindly following instructions to expand a drive without understanding what you are doing can be extremely dangerous, so please take every possible precaution and if you have any doubts do not proceed any further. <strong>This should not be looked at as a step by step guide but rather as just providing the necessary information to accomplish this task</strong>.
+Historically our Linux templates have been configured in 1 of 2 ways, standard partitioning and partition-less.
+This KB will only focus on those 2 scenarios and not cover things like LVM or any other custom partitioning that a customer may have implemented.</p>
 <p><strong>Part 1: Identify what you are working with</strong>
 </p>
 <p>*Assume for all examples we are looking to expand the&nbsp; “/” filesystem</p>
-<p>We first need to determine which drive &amp; partition we are working with.&nbsp; Running the mount command will show you where the root “/” file system is mounted.</p>
+<p>We first need to determine which drive &amp; partition we are working with.
+Running the mount command will show you where the root “/” file system is mounted.</p>
 <p>First on the older images with standard partitioning:</p>
 <p>&nbsp;<img alt />
 </p>